-\section{Equivalent Definitions of Random Stability}
+\subsection{Equivalent definitions of random stability}

 There is another definition of random stable variables in the literature, one that is based on weak limits of scaled random sums.
-Just as stable and strictly stable distributions (in the classic sense) are often defined as weka limits of scaled sums of $N$ independent identically distributed random variables as $N \to \infty$, so can be done for random stable distributions.
+Stable and strictly stable distributions are often defined as weak limits of scaled sums of $N$ independent identically distributed random variables as $N \to \infty$.
+The same can be done for random stable distributions.
 See \cite[Section 2]{Anna}, and \cite[Theorems 1, 2, 3]{B}.

 Instead of $N \to \infty$, we need a semigroup of probability distributions on nonnegative integers; or, equivalently, a semigroup of probability generating functions.
 We might as well assume this semigroup is commutative.
 Although we think one does not really need this assumption, the proof is easy if we impose it.
 Luckily, even when we start from one $N$ such that $X$ is $N$-stable, such semigroup comes naturally: This is the discrete semigroup generated by $N$; or, equivalently, the set of probability generating functions of $N_k$ for each $k$, where $(N_k)$ is the discrete-time branching process with $N$ offsprings.

 The result below is simple but needs to be included separately.
 We could not find it explicitly written in the literature.

 \begin{lemma} Take a random variable $Y \ge 0$ with $\mathbb E[Y] = 1$.
 Assume its semigroup $G(Y)$ is not trivial.
 Let $N_c$ be the random variable with probability generating function as in~\eqref{eq:Bunge}, with $c \in S(Y)$.
 Then a random variable $X$ is $N$-stable for at least one, and therefore for all, $N$ with distribution in $G(Y)$, if and only if there exists a sequence of independent identically distributed random variables $U_1, U_2,\ldots$ independent of all these $N$, and a function $a : S(Y) \to [0, \infty)$ such that